Shetland Spring Experience Long Weekend

 Late in the evening comes one of the highlights of the trip, with a quite magical excursion to the tiny island of Mousa, an RSPB reserve which lies to the east of south mainland.
 Here during the twilight of the late evening/early morning, thousands of dainty Storm Petrels, our smallest breeding seabird, return to their nest-sites in the walls of the Pictish broch – the best-preserved and most impressive of all of Shetland’s many brochs.
 Watching the petrels fluttering like bats against the summer night sky is a simply unforgettable birding experience!

-In the morning we shall travel to Shetlands captial town of Lerwick where we shall board MV Dunter III for an unforgettable three-hour trip with the award-winning Seabirds-and-Seals crew.
+In the morning we shall travel to Shetlands capital town of Lerwick where we shall board MV Ruby May for an unforgettable three-hour trip.
 We are bound for the spectacular Noss National Nature Reserve to marvel at its breathtaking cliffs, which are alive with the hustle and bustle of one of the largest seabird colonies in the islands.
 The crew will also give us a truly unique insight into life beneath the waves as they explore the depths with their underwater camera.

 In the afternoon we continue or voyage of discovery north to Britain’s most northerly island where we are based for two nights.